 RVCC’s 47,000 square foot Workforce Training Center, which opened in spring 2017, is home to a variety of programs created to better serve the community’s economic and employment needs.
-Half of the facility, which includes prefabricated construction design methods, features double-height areas to accommodate the trade programs in such fields as Automotive Technology, Advanced Manufacturing, Commercial Energy Management and Environmental Control Technology.
-The other half of the building is two stories and includes space for administrative offices, professional development courses, and beauty industry programs such as Cosmetology and Esthetics.
+Half of the facility, which includes prefabricated construction design methods, features double-height areas to accommodate trade programs in such fields as Automotive Technology, Advanced Manufacturing, Commercial Energy Management (Networked DDC & Energy Audits) and Environmental Control Technology (HVAC/R).
+The other half of the building is two stories and includes space for administrative offices, professional development courses, allied health certifications, and beauty industry programs such as Cosmetology and Esthetics.
 RVCC partnered with local industry and business leaders to design and build training programs in accordance with local employer and expert worker specifications.
 The goal is to work with the business community and provide the educational resources that foster highly skilled and productive employees.

 The state-of-the art facility features:

-- An Automotive Technology training center equipped with Snap-on diagnostic equipment, offering Subaru and Chrysler manufacturer training and preparing graduates to take the Automotive Service Excellence Certification test.
+- An Automotive Technology training center equipped with diagnostic equipment, offering Subaru, MOPAR, Toyota, Ford and Mercedes training and preparing graduates to take the Automotive Service Excellence Certification tests.

 - A working salon and spa for Cosmetology and Esthetics students to master their skills.

-- Advanced Manufacturing shop equipped with 3D printing, Haas CNC machines, and welding labs to expertly prepare students to meet the regional employment demand for entry-level and advanced skilled machinists.
+- Advanced Manufacturing shop equipped with 3D printing, Haas CNC machines, Vertical/Horizontal Bandsaws, Surface Grinders, Drill Press, Optical Comparator, Proto Trak Lathes, CNC Routers and welding labs to expertly prepare students to meet the regional employment demand for entry-level and advanced skilled machinists.

-- Environmental Control Technology and Commercial Energy Management shops equipped with the latest equipment for students to practice their trade.
+- Environmental Control Technology (HVAC/R) and Commercial Energy Management (Building Automation & Energy Auditing) shops equipped with the latest equipment for students to learn and master these trades.

-- Modern classrooms for individuals or corporate teams to gain critical skills from expert instructors teaching industry-driven curriculum as well as customized training.
+- Modern classrooms for continuing education endeavors or corporate teams to refine critical skills from subject-matter experts with industry-driven curriculum, as well as customized training programs.